How Color Affects Your Perception of Taste of Wine

 The next time you go to the grocery store, look around and see how color influences each section of the store.
 For example, take note of the color of the can of beans you prefer and the packaging used on your favorite brand of potato chips.
 What color is used on diet brands (I bet you’ll see a lot of white and light blue!).
 All of these factors come together and influence our preferences under a discipline called sensory sciences and it’s a rapidly expanding field.

-Color of Wine Chart by Wine Folly
+Color of Wine Poster - Wine Folly

 Up Next: The Many Colors of Wine